eliranwong/searchbibleai/package/searchbible/README.md

 * support searching individual paragraphs in addition to searching individual verses

 * support semantic searches (i.e. search for meaning); both in verses and paragraphs

+* support cross-language semantic searches, e.g. search a Greek bible with English input or search an English bible with Chinese input

 * combination of literal search, semantic search and regular expression search in a single search